revng/revng/docs/GeneratedIRReference.rst

                         the input architecture.
 :``string PCRegisterName``: the name of the CSV representing the program counter.
 :``string SPRegisterName``: the name of the CSV representing the stack pointer.
+:``string RARegisterName``: the name of the CSV representing the return address;
+                            e.g., in ARM, it is represented by the link register.
+:``i64 MinimalFinalStackOffset``: the minimal stack offset for the ABI.
 :``string[] ABIRegisters``: list of name of the CSV involved in the ABI, and
                             that, therefore need to be serialized before passing from the translated realm to the native realm and